How to Build a Powerful Brand for Your Startup

 They can also be an influencing factor when a consumer is trying to decide whether to buy.

-If you’re looking for inspiration for logo colour ideas, there are several resources that can help.
+If you're looking for inspiration for logo colour ideas, several resources can help.

 - Red: rage, anger, and annoyance